liudong-chen/liudong-chen.github.io/_pages/research.md

   margin-right: 45px;
   margin-left: 0px;" src="/assets/Prudent_figure.png" width="300px" >
 <br />
-We proposed the concept of prudent demand, which states that future price uncertainties will affect immediate consumption patterns.
-We developed a theoretical framework and proved that demand exhibits prudence when the third-order derivative of its utility cost function is positive, and showed that prudent demand demonstrates risk-averse and skewness-averse behaviors despite the objective being risk-neutral.
-We concluded the implications for future demand response modeling and incentive mechanisms design. [[Link](https://arxiv.org/abs/2405.16356)]
+We proposed the concept of prudent demand, which states that future price uncertainties affect immediate consumption patterns.
+We developed a theoretical framework and proved that demand exhibits prudence when the third-order derivative of its utility cost function is positive.
+Furthermore, we demonstrate that prudent demand shows risk-averse and skewness-averse behaviors despite the objective being risk-neutral.
+We concluded by discussing the implications for future demand response modeling and the design of incentive mechanisms. [[Link](https://arxiv.org/abs/2405.16356)]

 <br />
 <br />